-- Display common courtesy to all ("please", "thank you", etc.) - Speak and listen respectfully - Be compassionate with others (respectful and supportive to others) - Refrain from all types of harassment and discrimination of any kind to students and staff - Do not participate in inappropriate displays of a sexual nature in school or at school activities - Do not chew gum in any building at any time, whether school days, weekends or holidays, and whether before, during, or after school - No sexual harassment or discrimination. - Respect for the environment - Take pride in your school - Respect property of others and the school - Consume food only in places where it is allowed - Display appropriate cafeteria manners - Maintain clean, orderly cubbies - No running or shouting in the corridors, or talking in cluster before school
+Speak and listen respectfully Speak and listen respectfully Be compassionate with others (respectful and supportive to others) Refrain from all types of harassment and discrimination of any kind to students and staff Do not participate in inappropriate displays of a sexual nature in school or at school activities Gum is not to be chewed in school, unless deemed necessary for specific instructional purposes within a classroom setting No sexual harassment or discrimination.
+Respect for the Take pride in your school environment Respect property of others and the school Consume food only in places where it is allowed Display appropriate cafeteria manners Maintain clean, orderly cubbies No running or shouting in the corridors, or cluster areas Respect school limits on space/movement by keeping stairs and halls clear Show respect for the flag Respect for learning Take responsibility for your studies (prepared for class, homework done) Classrooms are important.
+Contribute to your classroom in a positive way Follow the directions of all adults/ persons in authority in school Display appropriate organizational skills for papers, work, and property No cheating or plagiarism Use school computers for school related learning activities only